teymour-aldridge/tabbycat-cli/README.md

 ```

 The format of `institutions.csv`, `teams.csv` and `judges.csv` are quite
 particular.
-They MUST all have headers (the first row) - the order of the
+They should all match the format as documented below.
+The files in
-headers is not important.
+the `data` directory of this repository may also be helpful as an example.

 - `institutions.csv`
   - Headers: `full_name` (required), `short_code` (required), `region`